Perfect (Vanessa Amorosi song)

 "Perfect" was the most played song by an Australian artist on the 2008 National Airplay Chart (The Music Network – 22 December 2008).
 The track also hit number one on the Australian iTunes Store on 6 June 2008.

 Before release as a single, "Perfect" was featured in promotions by the Seven Network for the American show Bionic Woman.
 It will also be used in a commercial campaign for jeans by Calvin Klein in Australia.

-Music video

-The music video was shot entirely on green screen by noted video producer Stuart Gosling (Westlife, Girls Aloud).
-It features a glamorous Amorosi walking through a desert setting while peeling back the layers of her get-up.
-"The idea with this video clip was that beauty comes in all different forms and you can be over-accessorised and look gorgeous and beautiful but you can look just as beautiful stripping all that away", she said.